Cycling Classes in Wheat Ridge, CO

 About Lactate Threshold Heart Rate Training Zones

 When you exercise at different intensities, expect different things to be going on in your body.
 It seems obvious but sometimes the terminology is confusing.
-And when you’re working hard, the last thing you want to hear is a scientific explanation of why your legs, heart, and lungs feel like they’re going to explode.
+And when you’re working hard, perhaps the last thing you’re interested in is a scientific explanation of why your legs, heart, and lungs feel like they’re going to explode.
 Right?
-Cycling Training Zones makes it simple.
+Cycling Training Zones make it simple.

 So, let’s break it down.
 All of this is adapted from the research and training of Dr. Andrew Coggan, PhD.

 At Vitruvian Fitness, we choose to use heart rate to coach our cycling sessions.
 Watts are arguably a better way to measure intensity and output but power meters are less accessible to the general public due to their cost.

 We’ll list the Training Zones, their name, what it feels like on the Rating of Perceived Exertion Scale of 1-10, and how long you would be able to last at a sustained effort at that intensity.

 Zone 1 – Active Recovery – RPE 5 – All Day

 Zone 1 is an easy “all day” pace with nowhere to go.
 Easy spinning or very low level exercise.
 Too low to induce physiological adaptations.
 Minimal sensation of leg effort/fatigue.
 Requires no concentration to maintain pace, and continuous conversation possible.
 Typically used for active recovery after strenuous training days (or races), between interval efforts, or for socializing.

 Zone 2 – Endurance – RPE 6 – 2-3 Hours +